WHY INVEST IN SAFETY TRAINING

-Yet, most accidents are completely preventable.
+Most accidents are completely preventable.
 It comes down to the commitment of both management and employees to maintain safety at work, which is every worker’s right.
-Refresher training can remind seasoned employees of any crucial safety measures they may have forgotten about.
+Refresher training can remind employees of any crucial safety measures they may have forgotten about.
 For certain work tasks, employees must receive refresher training every three years.
-At the very least, however, it should take place anytime:
+At the very least, however, it should take place anytime there are:

-- There are changes regarding potential exposure to hazards for which the employees have not received training
+- Changes regarding potential exposure to hazards for which the employees have not received training

-- An accident, injury, or near-miss occurs during operations
+- Accident, injury, or near-miss occurs during operations

 Identifying workplace hazards